Information about the UK leaving the EU

 DExEU is working closely with the Home Office and other Government departments to identify and develop options to shape our future immigration system, including considering the best way to control the number of people coming to the UK following our exit from the EU.

 At every step of these negotiations we will work to ensure the best possible outcome for the British people.
+Rights and status of EU nationals and UK nationals

-This is a complex issue and DExEU is working closely with the Home Office and other Government departments to identify and develop options to shape our future immigration system.
+DExEU is working closely with the Home Office and other Government departments to identify and develop options to shape our future immigration system.

 Trade and the Single Market